joinmeow/amazon-cognito-passwordless-auth/client/react/README-REACT.md

   /** Username Password */
   authenticateWithSRP, // function to sign in with username and password (using SRP: Secure Remote Password, where the password isn't sent over the wire) authenticateWithPlaintextPassword, // function to sign in with username and password (the password is sent in plaintext over the wire, instead use authenticateWithSRP if you can)

-  /** SMS OTP Step Up */
-  stepUpAuthenticationWithSmsOtp, // function to sign in with the user's current tokens (JWTs) and an OTP (One Time Password) that is sent to the user via SMS

   /** JWTs */
   tokens, // raw (i.e. string) JWTs of the signed-in user: ID token, Access token and Refresh Token